 # and a variable length file with a maximum size of 1TB

 a tests/largedb.a1 f 2097152

-2) proutil - You might enable large file processing for a database by running a new proutil option.
+Large file processing can be enabled for an Enterprise database by running the PROUTIL EnableLargeFiles option.
 The syntax of the command is as follows:

-3) procopy/prorest - In Progress versions prior to 9.1E, if a database is created or replaced using procopy or prorest utilities and the source database has large file processing enabled, large file processing will be enabled for the target database.
+In Progress versions prior to 9.1E, if a database is created using PROCOPY or PROREST utilities and the source database has large file processing enabled, large file processing will be enabled for the target database.
 Similarly, if a database with large file processing enabled is copied to a void Progress database, the target will have large files enabled.
 Copying of a database without large file processing to another that has large files enabled will not cancel large files on the target.

 Enabling large file processing for a database will allow existing variable length extents that were created without a specified maximum size to expand beyond 2GB.
 New fixed and variable length extents with maximum sizes greater than 2GB may be added.
 Existing extents with a maximum size that was specified in a .st file will not be affected.